skz911/HamburgerOrderer/Reflektioner/MutualConclusionGit.md

-# Conclusion of the whole project
+# Conclusion of the use of Git

 ## Names